Arithmetic Levi-Civita connection: Connections

 is bijective; if this is the case the inverse ${\mathfrak S}(F)\ra {\mathcal V}$ of the map \ref{ppop} will be denoted by $\sigma\mapsto p({\sigma})$.
-If a perfect vertical gauge and a perfect transversal gauge are given then the transversal Levi-Civit\`{a} connection \ref{transversall} can be viewed as a family
+If a perfect vertical gauge and a perfect transversal gauge are given then the transversal Levi-Civita connection \ref{transversall} can be viewed as a family

 indexed by $i\in \{1,...,n\}$. \end{definition}